 Q: WHAT IS OUT OF CONTROL SEXUAL BEHAVIOR (OCSB)?

-A: Out of control sexual behavior (OCSB) is a non-diagnostic term used to describe men and women who experience significant difficulties regulating their sexual thoughts, behavior, or urges despite repeated harmful consequences.
-Harmful consequences may include problems with relationships, occupation, finances, physical and mental health, and drug and alcohol recovery.
+A: Out of control sexual behavior (OCSB) is a non-diagnostic term used to describe men and women who experience significant difficulties regulating their sexual thoughts, behavior, or urges.

-Other terms include sexual compulsive behavior, sex addiction and hypersexual behavior.
-Currently, scientific consensus has not crystalized around one diagnosis or etiological understanding of this problem.
-However, research does identify an array of interrelated factors that contribute to sexual behavior dysregulation requiring an comprehensive approach for maintaining sexual health.
+Diagnostic labels include sexual compulsive behavior, sex addiction and hypersexual behavior.
+Currently, scientific consensus has not formed around one diagnosis or etiological understanding of this problem.
+Rather, research suggests an array of interrelated factors that contribute to sexual behavior dysregulation.
+The term "out of control sexual behavior" is used to avoid diagnostic-sounding labels that assume an etiology or a psychiatric disorder that is not established while describing the person's subjective experience.

 Through extensive study and treatment experience, Mr. Vigorito co-developed an assessment and treatment protocol in collaboration with Doug Braun-Harvey at the Sexual Dependency Institute.
 OCSB is defined as a sexual health problem in which an individual's consensual sexual urges, thoughts or behaviors feel out of control.